 - Check the doneness of the chicken.
 Simmering the chicken in the curry sauce for 5 minutes should give it enough time to cook through if it wasn't fully cooked in the browning process.
 I highly recommend taking out one of the larger pieces and cutting it in half to ensure it is no longer pink.

 - Add the lime juice at the end.
 To bring bright, fresh and zesty flavour that cuts through the richness of the peanut sauce.
 Adding lime juice and zest too early will mellow their flavour as the sauce simmers.

 While it isn't strictly necessary to fry chicken before adding it to a curry it does enhance the flavour and the texture if you brown it over a medium to high heat first.

 Satay sauce is a spicy peanut sauce that commonly contains lime juice, ginger and chilli.
-It originated from Indonesia, although many people associate it with Thai cuisine.
+It originated in Indonesia, although many people associate it with Thai cuisine.

 The cooked curry can be stored in the fridge for up to 3 days and reheated on the stove or in the microwave.
 It can also be frozen for up to 3 months.
 Just portion it into containers or freezer bags and place in the freezer once cool.
 Remove from the freezer 24 hours before you plan to eat it and defrost it slowly in the fridge before reheating.

 Chicken satay is a popular Southeast Asian dish made of marinated and skewered pieces of chicken that are grilled or barbecued and served with a peanut sauce for dipping.
 It is believed to have originated in Indonesia, where it is considered a national dish, and it has since become popular throughout Southeast Asia, including Malaysia, Thailand, and Singapore.

 😋 Check out my other easy curry recipes